The Bankrate promise

 This process involves settling the estate with creditors, only after which are assets distributed.
 Probate is a public process, so predatory creditors may emerge that heirs may be unaware of.

-“This process can take as long as one or two years to complete,” says Craig Kirsner, president of Stuart Estate Planning Wealth Advisors in Pompano Beach, Florida.
+“This process can take as long as one or two years to complete,” says Craig Kirsner, president of Kirsner Wealth Management in Coconut Creek, Florida.
 “Court fees of up to 5 percent of your estate could be paid from the estate.”

 “Another drawback to a will is that it may not achieve your objectives,” says Tracy Craig, a partner at law firm Mirick O’Connell in the Boston area.
 “You may be lulled into a false sense of security, thinking you’re all set when you’re really not.
 The will does not control joint assets.
 Also, if your beneficiary designations do not match your will, that will cause problems for the estate as well.”